Hugo-Chia/tp/docs/UserGuide.md

 </box>

 <box type="warning" seamless class="warning-custom">

 We do not support undoing commands yet.
 Clearing of patient records is thus permanent.
+If you are worried about losing your data, you may refer to [2.7 Backing up the data file](#2-7-backing-up-the-data-file) to back up your data.
 Use this command wisely.

 </box>

 #### 2.3.3 Exiting HubHealth : `exit`